Hearing on transgender sports bill to continue Monday

 The Senate State Affairs Committee took two hours of testimony on the bill Friday morning, then adjourned and will continue the hearing Monday.
 The Fairness in Women's Sports Act, which is being sponsored by Rep. Barbara Ehardt, R-Idaho Falls, and Sen. Mary Souza, R-Coeur d'Alene, already passed the House, so if it makes it out of committee and then passes the Senate it will head to Gov. Brad Little's desk.

-The bill would require public schools, colleges and universities, or private ones that are affiliated with the Idaho High School Activities Association or with the college sports organizations the state’s public colleges and universities belong to, to designate teams as either male, female or coed, and says teams designated for females shall not be open to students who were born male.
+The bill would require public schools, colleges and universities, or private ones that are affiliated with the Idaho High School Activities Association or with the college sports organizations the state’s public colleges and universities belong to, to designate teams as either male, female or coed, and says teams designated for females shall not be open to male students.
 In case of a dispute, sex would be established with a physician’s statement based on the student’s external and internal reproductive systems, the amount of testosterone the student naturally produces and a genetic analysis.

 Similar bills have been introduced in several Republican states this year.
 The wording of the Idaho bill is largely identical to one that was introduced in Mississippi earlier this year, and the Arizona House passed a similar bill earlier this week.
 The bill’s supporters say it is a way to protect girls and women from unfair competition.